TinyCC/tinycc/win32/readme.txt

     Installation: (from the binary ZIP package)
     -------------
     Just unzip the package to a directory anywhere on your computer.

+    The binary package does not include libtcc.
+If you want tcc as dynamic code generator, please use the source code distribution.

     Examples:
     ---------
     For the 'Fibonacci' console example type from the command line:

         tcc examples\fib.c